JoseAn1/gettingCProject/CodeBook.md

 ##3.3-CODEBOOK of the values of feature variable

-Reading of the next table:in the first feature,for instance, the description of the feature is: measure of time domain, done with an Accelerometer device, calculating the mean of the axial X.
+Reading of the next table:in the first feature,for instance, the description of the feature is: measure of time domain of the body signal, done with an Accelerometer device and calculating the mean of the axial X.

 | tidy data feature values| domain | signal | device | indicator | axial |
 | :-----------: | :-----: | :------: | :-----------: | :-----: | :------: